Francis Redwood

-Francis William Mary Redwood SM (6 April 1839 – 3 January 1935), was the first Roman Catholic Archbishop of Wellington, Metropolitan of New Zealand.
+Francis William Mary Redwood SM (8 April 1839 – 3 January 1935), was the first Roman Catholic Archbishop of Wellington, Metropolitan of New Zealand.

+He became Bishop of Wellington in 1874; he was created Archbishop of Wellington in 1887.

 Life

 Redwood was born on 8 April 1839 on the Tixall estate, Staffordshire, England, a known historical Catholic centre.
 His parents were Henry Redwood and his wife Mary (née Gilbert).
 In 1842, he sailed to New Zealand with his parents, siblings (including his brother Henry and his brother in law Joseph Ward) on the George Fyfe.

 His father had bought land from the New Zealand Company, and the family settled in Waimea West in the Nelson district.
 The locality became known as Appleby and his parents had Stafford Place built in 1866.
 The house is registered as a Category I heritage building by Heritage New Zealand, with registration number 1678.